 Please use the self-checkout kiosks to borrow your items before leaving.
 Standard loan and renewal periods apply.

-Restrictions and services unavailable at these browse and borrow branches
+Available services and restrictions at these browse and borrow branches

 - Newspapers are not available.

-- Library venues, including meeting rooms are not available to hire or access.
+- Library venues, including meeting rooms are available to hire for bookings starting 15 March.

-- Children must be accompanied by an adult and remain with the adult at all times.
+- Children must be accompanied by an adult at all times.

-A limited number of desks are available for individual use at each of the browse and borrow branches for up 2 hours per person per day.
-The number of desks at each branch is dependent upon the maximum capacity and layout to maintain physical distancing between desks.
+More desks are now available for use without time limits at Customs House, Darling Square, Glebe, Green Square, Kings Cross, Newtown and Surry Hills.
+The number of desks at each branch depends on the maximum capacity and layout to maintain physical distancing between desks.

 Reserve and collect